A bit shift moves each digit in a number's binary representation left or right. There are three main types of shifts:

 A single left shift multiplies a binary number by 2:

-And similarly, shifting right divides by 2, throwing out any remainders.
+For positive numbers, a single logical right shift divides a number by 2, throwing out any remainders.